Content Types: What are Series, Grids, and Lists?

 • When used inside of a Grid Row, an MRSS Feed will be displayed as a Series.

 • Grid - A 2-dimensional grid of video & audio Content Items, Series, and MRSS Feeds.
 It is organized into one or more Grid Rows.
 A Grid cannot contain Horizontal Lists, Vertical Lists, or other Grids.
-Netflix is a well-known example of a Roku channel that uses a Grid as its Top-Level Type.
+Netflix is a well-known example of a Roku app that uses a Grid as its Top-Level Type.

 Questions and comments about this Roku developer information can be emailed to .